-The petroleum release is limited to the shallow soil and groundwater.
-According to data available in GeoTracker, there are no California Department of Public Health regulated supply wells or surface water bodies within 1,000 feet of the projected plume boundary.
-No other water supply wells have been identified within 1,000 feet of the projected plume boundary in files reviewed.
-Water is provided to water users near the Site by the City of Long Beach Water Department.
+The petroleum release is limited to the soil and shallow groundwater.
+According to data available in GeoTracker, there are no supply wells regulated by the California Department of Public Health or surface water bodies within 250 feet of the projected plume boundary.
+No other water supply wells have been identified within 250 feet of the projected plume boundary in files reviewed.
+Water is provided to water users near the Site by the City of Anaheim Water Department and Municipal Water District of Southern California.
+The affected groundwater is not currently being used as a source of drinking water, and it is highly unlikely that the affected groundwater will be used as a source of drinking water in the foreseeable future.